Photosynthesis - Green Energy

 E(stored) + O2 + 🔥 ➞ CO2 + H2O + Δ + hf

 where: Δ = heat and hf = photon energy from light

-This rerverse reaction illustrates how man uses the energy stored in dead plant matter such as fossil fuels, wood, and other organic sources by burning them in the presence of oxygen.
-This produces carbon dioxide and water vapor while releasing the stored energy in the form of heat and light.
+The above destructive reaction illustrates how man uses the energy stored in dead plant matter (fossil fuels, wood, and other organic sources) by burning them in the presence of oxygen.
+This produces carbon dioxide and water vapor while rapidly releasing the stored energy in the form of heat and light.
 Along with those powerful greenhouse gases, almost all combustion is incomplete and toxic by-products are released into the environment. ☠

-Photosynthesis stores approximately 130 trillion watts of power on earth today!
-That is about eight times the amount that humans currently consume.
 Of all the millions of different species of life on earth, only man combusts dead plant matter and uses the released energy for transportation, heating, cooking, and generating electricity.
 All of that stored energy originated from the sun at some point in time.
 A cleaner and more efficient approach is to use solar energy directly.

 The energy of the physical universe is nuclear.
 There is no need to build another nuclear reactor.
 Our sun is a huge fusion reactor safely located 93 million miles away.
 Its energy is way more than what man will ever need.
 The rest of nature on earth does not use solar panels to convert solar energy into electricity.
 It uses, stores, or consumes the energy from photosynthesis in various ways.